Anderson Plata: Career

 In June 2016, he joined Independiente Santa Fe.
 On 10 August 2016, Plata played 15 minutes as he won his first title with Santa Fe, the Suruga Bank Championship against Kashima Antlers.
-He scored two goals in the playoffs against Independiente Medellín and Atlético Nacional to help guide Santa Fe into the final of the 2016 FInalizacion tournament, which they won against Deportes Tolima for Plata's first league title in his career, and second with Santa Fe.
+He scored two goals in the playoffs against Independiente Medellín and Atlético Nacional to help guide Santa Fe into the final of the 2016 Finalizacion tournament, which they won against Deportes Tolima for Plata's first league title in his career, and second with Santa Fe.
 In 2017, Santa Fe made the final again, in the Torneo Finalizacion, but lost to Millonarios.
 In August 2018, Plata left Santa Fe.

-On 16 August 2018, he joined Athletico Paranaense on a one year contract.
+On 16 August 2018, he joined Athletico Paranaense on a one-year contract.
 In December, Paranaense won the Copa Sudamericana, but Plata wasn't able to play because he already played part of the competition with Santa Fe.
 His spell at the Brazilian club was short-lived and under expectations, only playing 8 games without scoring any goals, mainly due to an injury he suffered.
 In June 2019, he joined Deportes Tolima.
 In June 2021, he won his first title with Tolima, playing in both legs of the victory against Millonarios in the final of the league.

 On 8 August 2022, Plata joined Saudi Pro League club Al-Adalah on a two-year deal.
 On 25 January 2023, Plata was released from his contract.
 On 30 January 2023, Plata joined Saudi First Division League side Al-Jabalain.

+On 7 July 2023, Plata joined Independiente Medellín.

-Style of Play
+Style of play

 Anderson Plata likes to take advantage of his speed and dribbling, which has developed him into a winger that likes to take on defenders.
 However, he has been criticized for his decision making sometimes, as he would make passes at the wrong time or have poor accuracy when taking shots, although he improved these things as he aged.